Approximate and Robust Bounded Job Start Scheduling for Royal Mail Delivery Offices: Introduction

 Greedy scheduling, e.g.\ LPT and SPT, which sequences long jobs first and short jobs next, or vice versa, cannot achieve an approximation ratio better than 2.
 Section~\ref{Section:LSM} proposes \emph{Long-Short Mixing (LSM)}, which devotes a certain number of machines to long jobs and uses all remaining machines for short jobs.
-By executing the two job types in parallel, LSM achieves a 1.985-approximation ratio for a broad family of instances.
+By executing the two job types in parallel, LSM reduces the idle time before the last job begins and achieves a 1.985-approximation ratio for a broad family of instances.

+Carefully bounding idle time before the last job start by accounting for the parallel execution of long jobs with short job starts is the main technical difficulty behind our analysis.
 For degenerate instances with many very long jobs, we require constant-factor machine augmentation, i.e.\ $fm$ machines where $f>1$ is constant, to achieve a strictly lower than 2-approximation ratio.

 Because Royal Mail delivery scheduling is subject to uncertainty, Section~\ref{Section:Uncertainty} exploits machine augmentation and lexicographic optimization for $P||C_{\max}$ under uncertainty \cite{Letsios2018,Skutella2016} to construct a two-stage robust optimization approach for the BJSP under uncertainty.
-Section~\ref{Section:Numerical_Results} substantiates the approach empirically using Royal Mail data.
+We measure robustness based on the resource augmentation required for the final solution feasibility.
+Our approach distinguishes which among different solutions is more robust.
+Section~\ref{Section:Numerical_Results} substantiates our algorithms and robust optimization approach empirically using Royal Mail data.
 Section~\ref{Section:Conclusion} concludes with a collection of intriguing future directions.